DimaDBRK/NilosETH/README.md

 ## Backend and API

 NestJS used.
 It is a popular framework for building efficient and scalable server-side applications using Node.js.
 It is built with TypeScript.
+It is integrate with library TypeORM for database interactions.

-It  easily integrate with other libraries like TypeORM for database interactions.
+<a href="https://docs.nestjs.com/openapi/introduction" target="_blank">Documentation</a> link.

 List of API’s: